Admissions

 All admission documents are carefully reviewed by the admissions committee, but particular consideration is given to the two essay questions and the three letters of recommendation.

-• Three (3) Letters of Recommendation: When you complete the “References” portion of the application you will submit the names and e-mail addresses of those you have asked to recommend you.
 Note: you must officially submit your admission application in order for your recommenders to receive an e-mail notification with instructions and information for writers on how to electronically submit their letters.

-• HDO Recommendation: Encourage your recommenders to submit written letters (vs. only answering a question via the link they are sent) as the admissions committee pays particular attention to recommendation letters.
+HDO Recommendation: Encourage your recommenders to submit written letters (vs. only answering a question via the link they are sent) as the admissions committee pays particular attention to recommendation letters.
 The link will have instructions on how to do this.
 You are encouraged to select writers who can attest to distinct perspectives of your work experience.
 A recommender should be able to discuss how they know you (and for how long), your work abilities, and your capabilities to thrive in the HDO program.
 These may be professional and/or academic in nature.

 • CV or Résumé: Your document should detail relevant work and academic experience.
 You will upload via the online Application Status Check (MyStatus)page.

 • Transcripts: Official transcripts from every senior college you have attended are required.
 Upload an official copy to the Status Check page.
 If you are admitted official hard copy transcripts will be required.
 Do not mail transcripts.
-For more information/instructions, please see GIAC’s instructions on uploading transcripts.
+For more information/instructions, please see OGA’s instructions on uploading transcripts.

 • TOEFL Scores: International applicants must submit TOEFL scores unless they are from an English-only speaking country or have earned a four-year undergraduate degree in an English-speaking country.
-Detailed TOEFL score submission instructions are available on GIAC’s website.
+Detailed TOEFL score submission instructions are available on OGA’s website.

 Application Status Check